sebastian-king/UTR5/README.md

   * partition pre-configured same as the SD card but with opencv installed for compiling on the architechture

  backup:
-  * latest fully working status backed up as a .img file
+  * latest fully working status backed up as a .img file -- root partition only, a boot partition can be added when installing

 --------------------------------------------------------------------------------------------------------------------------